FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    :name: page3-div

    .. image:: ./img/Data_Input_Manual_PRO_2023/Data_Input_Manual_PRO_2023002.png

    **PREFACE**

-   **i**

    **FLO-2D INPUT DATA OVERVIEW**

-   This manual describes the FLO-2D Pro Model data input param-

-   eters and their format.
-The FLO-2D data base consists of a series of

-   ASCII files organized by model components.
-A flood model starts

-   with routing a hydrograph over an unconfined floodplain surface.
+   This manual describes the FLO-2D Pro Model data input parameters and their format.
+The FLO-2D data base consists of a series of ASCII files organized by model components.
+A flood model starts with routing a hydrograph over an unconfined floodplain surface.

-   This model can then be expanded with channel flow, levee or dam

-   breach or other components.
-Flood simulation detail can be en-

-   hanced by adding rainfall, infiltration, hydraulic structures, levees,

-   mudflows, sediment transport, rills and gullies, storm drains, build-

-   ings and flow obstructions.
+   This model can then be expanded with channel flow, levee or dam breach or other components.
+Flood simulation detail can be enhanced by adding rainfall, infiltration, hydraulic structures, levees, mudflows, sediment transport, rills and gullies, storm drains, buildings and flow obstructions.
     These components are initiated through

    on-off switches found in the control data file (CONT.DAT).
 If the